List of Sekirei characters: Natsuo Ichinomiya

 Natsuo Ichinomiya (壱ノ宮 夏朗, Ichinomiya Natsuo) is the Ashikabi of all three members of the third Disciplinary Squad and works as a clerk in MBI's pharmaceutical department.
 During the start of the escape plan, he was expecting something exciting; Karasuba stated he's never been wrong with his intuitions.
-During the Third Battle of Phase Three, He explains to Minato why it is forbidden for Sekirei to attack an Ashikabi and what will happen if an Ashikabi dies (but knows that Haihane and Bentisubasa would attack an Ashikabi regardless of the consequences); he then tells Minato that if he (Natsuo) were to be killed, it would eliminate the whole Disciplinary Squad.
+During the Third Battle of Phase Three, He explains to Minato why it is forbidden for Sekirei to attack an Ashikabi and what will happen if an Ashikabi dies (but knows that Haihane and Benitsubasa would attack an Ashikabi regardless of the consequences); he then tells Minato that if he (Natsuo) were to be killed, it would eliminate the whole Disciplinary Squad.
 Natsuo appears to be a carefree person, and even his Sekirei say so, but this appears to be a front, as he had been considering suicide after his lover, a doctor, had volunteered to serve in a war zone and was killed.
 He changed his mind after meeting Karasuba and agreeing to become her Ashikabi, sensing that she shared the same internal emptiness as himself.
 After the third stage is completed, Minaka presents the last remaining Jinki to him for his services in enforcing the Sekirei Plan, thus qualifying him and his Sekirei for the fourth and final stage.
 During the final battle on Kamikura Island, thanks to the devotion of Benitsubasa and Haihane, he realizes that he is not so empty as he had thought and tries to make Karasuba realize this, but she rejects him and deliberately severs her connection with him.
 As of the events of the epilogue of Sekirei - 365 Days Without Her, he has found peace with himself (although he is still searching for evidence of his lover's death in the area where his lover had been killed) and hopes that Karasuba will allow herself to eventually be revived.